allwefantasy/byzer-llm/README.md

 ---

 ## Versions
+- 0.1.37： Fix data analysis agent bugs which caused by the upgrade of Byzer-Agent
 - 0.1.36： Fix data analysis agent bugs which caused by the upgrade of Byzer-Agent
 - 0.1.35： Add Baichuan Saas embedding model
 - 0.1.34： Enhance the Byzer-Agent API and fix some bugs in Byzer-LLM